kubeflow/website/content/en/docs/components/katib/user-guides/metrics-collector.md

 ## Metrics Collector

-In the `metricsCollectorSpec` section of the YAML configuration file, you can define how Katib should collect the metrics from each trial, such as the accuracy and loss metrics.
+In the `metricsCollectorSpec` section of the Experiment YAML configuration file, you can define how Katib should collect the metrics from each Trial, such as the accuracy and loss metrics.

-Your training code can record the metrics into `stdout` or into arbitrary output files.
+Your training code can record the metrics into `StdOut` or into arbitrary output files.
 Katib collects the metrics using a _sidecar_ container.
 A sidecar is a utility container that supports the main container in the Kubernetes Pod.

-To define the metrics collector for your experiment:
+To define the metrics collector for your Experiment:

 1. Specify the collector type in the `.collector.kind` field.
    Katib's metrics collector supports the following collector types: